stefan11111/rootdo/README.md

 Doing things this way keeps rdo fast, secure and simple. rdo.h is well commented and the code base is very small, so the source code is the documentation.

-If you want to allow multiple users or groups to use the app either add the feature yourself or use the original rootdo or doas.
-If those don't suit you either, use sudo(don't know why you're here in that case).
-If you do add some features, make a pull request.
-I might merge it.

 rdo -e is an alias for rdoedit. in order for it to work rdoedit must be installed.
 The app can be used without it, but rdo -e will not work.

 rdo -u allows one to speciffy the user who the command should be executed as.